-Before becoming a literary agent, I was an executive editor at Penguin Canada.
-My decade there—working with agents and authors, negotiating contracts, editing manuscripts, and collaborating with my colleagues in design, production, marketing and sales—informs everything I do.
+Prior to becoming a literary agent, I spent a decade as executive editor at Penguin Canada.
+My experience there—considering submissions, working with agents, negotiating offers, reviewing contracts, editing manuscripts, and collaborating with my colleagues in design, production, marketing and sales—informs everything I do as an agent.
+I feel extremely lucky to have worked with so many talented, smart and hardworking writers and publishing people in both of these roles.

 What I’m looking for at WCA